414owen/Inter-Team-Slackbot/README.md

 ## Planned Work

 * Add (optional) support for bouncing shared files/snippets/whatever
 * (If possible) find solution for launching slack commands cross-channel
-  * It seems this used to be possible via the undocumented API method `chat.command`, but I wrote an SDK wrapper for this, but when using it got the response `body: { ok: false, error: 'user_is_bot' }`, my guess is that chat.command supports the `as_user` parameter, so it is possible, but setting up the bot as a user adds a lot of hassle to the setup...
+  * It seems this used to be possible via the undocumented API method
+	`chat.command`, and I wrote an SDK wrapper for this, but when using it got
+	the response `body: { ok: false, error: 'user_is_bot' }`, when I was
+	testing this I was sending messages as a bot, rather than as a bot user,
+	maybe somebody wants to try this?
-* Replace hard-coding channels in `teams.js` with commands for manipulating who's connected to who.
+* Replace hard-coding channels in `teams.js` with commands for manipulating
+  who's connected to who.